diva-exchange/diva-dockerized/README.md

 sudo docker-compose -f docker-compose/local-testnet.yml down --volumes
 ```

-Open your browser and take a look at your local testnet using the Iroha Blockchain Explorer: http://localhost:3920
+Open your browser and take a look at your local testnet using the Iroha Blockchain Explorer: http://localhost:3920 .
+Remark: it takes a few seconds to start the docker container which contains the explorer.

 ### Beta & Private: I2P based Testnet